#c434 $2,900Metallic embroidered silk coif, c.1720

 I have not seen work of this caliber outside of a museum, e.g., the V&A in London.
 This exemplar of historical costume should be the centerpiece of a major collection in or outside of museum.

-In addition to providing protection to the head, coifs were popular with women in the period 1500-1800 for two other reasons: to confer respectability; and for the wealthy, for decoration and display.
+In addition to providing protection to the head, coifs were popular with women from 1500-1800 for two other reasons: to confer respectability; and for the wealthy, for decoration and display.

 Rich embroideries of polychrome silk and metallic gold originated in the East and made their way to Europe along the trade routes from Byzantium to Venice.
 The polychrome technique was used to create the heraldry and lavish European ecclesiastical vestments of the Middle Ages.